-- (a) The planning and zoning commission consists of nine members, appointed by City Council. - (b) To be eligible for appointment and continued service on the commission, all of the commission members except one will reside and own real property in the city, and the remaining members will reside and own real property in the city's extraterritorial jurisdiction.
-To be eligible for election and continued service as chair of the commission, a commission member must reside in the city and own real property in the city.
+- (a) The planning and zoning commission consists of nine members, appointed by City Council. - (b) To be eligible for appointment and continued service on the commission, all of the commission members except one will must have resided and own real property in the city for a period of five years before the date of appointment, and the remaining members will reside and own real property in the city's extraterritorial jurisdiction.
+To be eligible for election and continued service on as chair of the commission, a commission members must maintain residence reside in the city and own real property in the city.
 Effective March 1, 2015, the ETJ member position shall be eliminated and replaced with a member who resides in and owns real property in the city. - (c) The council will seek to ensure broad citizen representation and expertise among the membership which includes geographic, professional, gender, racial, and viewpoint diversity in making appointments to the planning and zoning commission. - (d) Three members of the planning and zoning commission are appointed each year for staggered threeyear terms, with one-third to be appointed each year on a continuing basis. - (e) A newly appointed regular member, must attend an orientation meeting with the director of planning and development services, and must attend a seminar on land use, environmental and planning issues approved by the director.
 The director will advise newly appointed members who do not already meet these requirements of the date and location of approved seminars, and will facilitate their registration and attendance at the seminars.
 The members are entitled to reimbursement for reasonable costs of attendance.
 If a newly appointed member fails to fulfill these attendance requirements within six months of being appointed, the appointment is automatically rescinded and the city council will make a new appointment.